Bridging the Gap between Spatial and Spectral Domains: A Unified Framework for Graph Neural Networks

 \subsubsection{\textbf{RationalNet}}

-To leverage higher order of neighbors, RationalNet proposes a general rational function with predefined order number, and it is optimized by Remez algorithm.
-The analytic form is exactly Eqn. \eqref{eq:a3_mat}.
-The major difference beyond PPNP or ARMA filter is that RationalNet generalized them and the order can be any number.
+To leverage higher order of neighbors, RationalNet \cite{chen2018rational} proposes a general rational function with a predefined order number, and it is optimized by Remez algorithm.
+The analytic form is exactly Equation \ref{eq:a3_mat}.
+The major difference beyond PPNP or ARMA filter is that RationalNet generalized them, and the order can be any number.

-\textbf{Remark:} The computational cost of A-3 is exppensive since it involves the inverse of matrix.
-Typical solution is to apply iterative algorithms \cite{bianchi2019graph,klicpera2018predict,levie2018cayleynets}.
-Note that we present one iteration or layer of Auto-Regression, PPNP, ARMA and ParWalks.
-Multiple iterations or layers make them higher orders.